 Quiet working environment

-Excellent Virtual Assistant software/ cloud-based file-sharing tool such as Hubstaff, Dropbox, Google Drive, and Google Calendar.
+Excellent Virtual Assistant software/ cloud-based file-sharing tools such as Hubstaff, Dropbox, Google Drive, and Google Calendar.

 4. Key Skills For A Virtual Assistant In Australia

-The first step to starting your journey to becoming a VA is to determine your strengths and how desirable they are for this job.
+The first step to starting your journey to becoming a VA is to determine your strengths and their suitability for this job.